 How should this medicine be used?

-Ferrous sulfate comes as regular, coated, and extended-release (long-acting) tablets; regular and extended-release capsules; and oral liquid (syrup, drops, and elixir) to take by mouth.
-Ferrous sulfate usually is taken three times a day between meals.
+Iron supplements (ferrous fumarate, ferrous gluconate, ferrous sulfate) come as regular, film-coated, and extended-release (long acting) tablets; capsules, and an oral liquid (drops and elixir) to take by mouth.
+Iron is usually taken with food or immediately after a meal once daily or as directed by your doctor.
+Take iron at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take ferrous sulfate exactly as directed.
+Take iron exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine